Five Easy Steps to Prepare Yourself

 During the exam

-If you’ve never had atypical moles or skin cancer, the exam will likely be brief.
+If you’ve never had atypical moles or skin cancer, the exam will likely be brief (about 10 minutes).
+You’ll need to remove your clothes and put on a medical exam gown.
+It is unlikely you will be told to remove your underwear, unless you have indicated that a spot on your genitalia concerns you.
+Your dermatologist will thoroughly check your skin from head to toe, paying close attention to hard-to-see spots like your scalp, back and buttocks, behind your ears, and even between your toes.
 Your doctor may biopsy one or more suspicious spots.
 This usually means removing part or all of the lesion and sending it to a lab for analysis.
 If the report comes back that the spot is skin cancer, your physician will contact you and explain the type of skin cancer and treatment options.

 Remember that early detection of skin cancer is the key to the most minimal and cost-effective treatment with the highest chance of a cure.
 Make your appointment soon!